Ali-RT/into-to-self-driving-cars/README.md

 #### <a name="project-3"></a>Project_3_Implement_Matrix_Class
 In this project, I have had the opportunity to apply my object-oriented programming and matrix mathematics expertise by completing the methods in a partially implemented Matrix class.

+#### <a name="project-4"></a>Project_4_Translate_Python_Cpp
+In this project, I implemented the core functionality of the Histogram Filter algorithm in C++, including the sense, move, and initialization functions.

+#### <a name="project-5"></a>Project_5_Optimize_Histogram_Filter
+Efficiency is a critical consideration in the development of self-driving cars, as these vehicles must operate without wasting any resources, including memory.
+In this project, identified inefficiencies in code and implemented more efficient algorithms and data structures to improve performance.